POE-Addon-Launcher/PoE-Addon-Launcher/README.md

 - Overlay to be used in-game that will allow you to use browser based tools such as the Vorici Calc by Siveran.
 - Community Repositories
 - And much more?

-# Closed Source
-At the moment the core program is closed source, as I'm tidying up the code and the way I handle connection to my server is something I'd rather keep hidden atm (password visable).